Sara-DaCanal/bookkeeper/site/community/licensing.md

 For bookkeeper, a source dependency is any code which has been copied in code form into our source tree.
 An example of this is [circe-checksum](https://github.com/apache/bookkeeper/tree/master/circe-checksum) which was copied into our codebase and modified.
 Depending on the license of source code, you may need to update the source distribution LICENSE and NOTICE files.

-In the case of circe-checksum, the original code is under the Apache Software License, Version 2 (ASLv2), and there is no NOTICE file, so neither LICENSE nor NOTICE need to be updated.
+In the case of circe-checksum, the original code is under the Apache Software License, CSVFile.Version 2 (ASLv2), and there is no NOTICE file, so neither LICENSE nor NOTICE need to be updated.

 If, for example, we were to copy code from [Hadoop](https://github.com/apache/hadoop), and the code in question was originally written for Hadoop, then we would not need to update LICENSE or NOTICE, as Hadoop is also licensed under the ASLv2, and while it has a NOTICE file, the part covering code originally written for Hadoop is covered by the line, "This product includes software developed by The Apache Software Foundation (http://www.apache.org/).", which already exists in our NOTICE.
 However, if we were to copy code from Hadoop that originally originated elsewhere, such as their [pure java CRC library](https://github.com/apache/hadoop/blob/f67237cbe7bc48a1b9088e990800b37529f1db2a/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/util/PureJavaCrc32C.java), this code is originally from Intel, under a BSD style license, so you would have to track down the original license, add it to [deps/](https://github.com/apache/bookkeeper/blob/master/bookkeeper-dist/src/main/resources/) and link it from our LICENSE file.